afbc04/myBus/requirements/README.md

     - Is active?
     - Bus Pass
     - Discounts user has
-    - List of travels done, indicating if the user drove or not and rating
+    - List of trips completed, indicating if the user drove or not and rating
     - List of places this user visited
     - List of bus the user drives (DRIVER ONLY)
     - Total price
-- Be able to rate a travel
+- Be able to rate a trip
 - List of users who makes birthday
 - Be able to create, list, change or delete bus pass